How to design a container home

 What will it cost to build a container home?

-The cost will depend on how ambitious the design is.
+The cost will depend on how ambitious the design is and how much square feet you need.
 For example, building a studio home using a single container will cost around £20,000.
 That said, for a more elaborate design, you could end up spending hundreds of thousands.

 Costa-Rican architect Maria José Trejos, designed an eight-container home which is unique and likely cost quite a bit.